Rehabah/Predicting_diabetes/README.md

 # Predicting_diabetes
-Machine learning model that can predict a patient (pregnant women ) having diabetes or not.
+Machine learning models that can predict a patient (pregnant women ) having diabetes or not.

 About the Project

 •	Goals

 The major goal of this project is to create a machine learning model that can predict a patient having diabetes or not.
 The model will use some diagnostic measures in the data.
-The data sample is for pregnant women patients that can’t be shared due to data provider request.
+The data sample is for pregnant women patients that can’t be shared due to data provider's request.

 •	Data Dictionary